Gobionidae

-Gobionidae is a monophyletic family of Eurasian cyprinoid fishes.
+Gobionidae is a monophyletic family of benthic Eurasian cyprinoid fishes.
 This is a species rich clade which, as a subfamily of the Cyprinidae was divided into five tribes: Gobionini, Pseudogobionini, Hemibarbini, Coreiini, and Sarcocheilichthyini.
 These subdivisions are not recognised by Eschmeyer's Catalog of Fishes.

-To adapt to different masticatory operations, members of the Gobioninae developed various types of pharyngeal bones and teeth; some have intermediate pharyngeal bones with rows of diverse teeth (conical, compressed, and coarsely compressed), others have broad pharyngeal bones with a single row of molar teeth.
+To adapt to different masticatory operations (food processing), members of the Gobioninae developed various types of pharyngeal bones and associated teeth; some have intermediate pharyngeal bones with rows of diverse teeth (conical, compressed, and coarsely compressed), others have broad pharyngeal bones with a single row of molariform teeth.
 Some Gobioninae have narrow pharyngeal bones with a row of extremely compressed teeth.

 Genera

 These genera are included in the subfamily Gobioninae according to Eschmeyer's Catalog of Fishes: